Zhenyu0012/Mathematical-Proofs/README.md

 The strategy for proving two arbitrary infinite sets $A$ and $B$ have the same cardinality is to define a collection of odd functions satisfying each $a\in A$ maps to precisely one $b\in B$.
 Besides, most important, we can always find such functions.

+The reason for this conclusion is that there exist endless unique pairs between any two arbitrary infinite sets.
+Therefore, even though you are confident that the number of elements in A differs from B's, we can always find a bijection since any real number is trivial compared with infinity.
+In other words, for those "surplus" pre-image elements, we can always match them with some unmatched elements from the image.([Why do the rationals, integers and naturals all have the same cardinality?](https://math.stackexchange.com/questions/182236/why-do-the-rationals-integers-and-naturals-all-have-the-same-cardinality))

 ---

 **Example 1**: Show that $E=\\{2n|n\in\mathbb{N}\\}$ and $\mathrm{N}$ have the same cardinality.